someweisguy/esp_dmx/README.md

 The remaining field is a union which should be read depending on the value in `type`.

+- `pdl` should be read if `type` evaluates to `RDM_RESPONSE_TYPE_ACK`.
+It describes the size of the RDM parameter data that was received.
 - `timer` should be read if `type` evaluates to `RDM_RESPONSE_TYPE_TIMER`.
-It returns the number of FreeRTOS ticks that must elapse before the RDM responder will be ready to process the request.
+It describes the number of FreeRTOS ticks that must elapse before the RDM responder will be ready to process the request.
 - `nack_reason` should be read if `type` evaluates to `RDM_RESPONSE_TYPE_NACK_REASON`.
-It returns the NACK reason code that was received from the RDM responder.
+It describes the NACK reason code that was received from the RDM responder.

 ### Discovering Devices